- About SPD

 The SPD Study Award programme offers you an opportunity to take up a career as a Social Service Professional in SPD and help build an inclusive community for people with disabilities in Singapore.
 Find out more here.

-To provide social work intervention and project/event management to support the work in the SPD Sheltered Workshop.
+Provide social work intervention and project/event management to support the work in the Adult and Elderly Services.

 - Administer financial assistance and/or seek deviation for clients to allow them to live independently and participate in the community and employment actively

-- Conduct needs and intake assessment on severity, key risks and protective factors for intervention (Home Visit where necessary); provide counselling services to help clients and caregivers to manage issues associated with their disabilities to prepare them for vocational pursuit and/or independent community living
+- Conduct needs and intake assessment on severity, key risks and protective factors for intervention (if necessary, Home Visit); provide counselling services to help clients and caregivers to manage issues associated with their disabilities to prepare them for vocational pursuit and/or independent community living

 - Conduct assessment of client/family and submit social report with action plans based on assessment of client and family